Frequently Asked Questions

 When the investigation was at an early stage, we notified the Information Commissioner’s Office and other regulators as a precautionary measure, and we will of course complied with our regulatory requirements as we continued to respond to this incident.

 Close Brothers Premium Finance are a premium finance provider for One Call.

 If your direct debit has been funded by Close Brothers Premium Finance any payments made will show One Call on your bank account but their name will appear on letters they send to you relating to your Direct Debit.

 Due to the process involved, our finance providers apply an administration fee which covers the administration involved in bringing the payment up to date.
 Details of your finance providers fees will be outlined in your direct debit agreement sent by them.

-Provided the agreement is still running you can either ring your finance provider directly to make payment, ring One Call to make a payment to us over the phone and we will forward the payment to your finance provider or alternatively you can visit our Payments page to make payment online or find the contact details for your finance provider.
+Provided the agreement is still running you can either ring your finance provider directly to make payment, or contact One Call via our live chat service and we will forward the payment to your finance provider or alternatively you can visit our Payments page to make payment online or find the contact details for your finance provider.

 The direct debit date can be changed at no cost, however the change can only be made once the first payment has cleared and the account is up to date.
 There must also be 7 clear days either side of a payment.

 A renewal pack will be posted to you at least 21 days before your policy is due for renewal.